Who Is Considered to Be a Frontline Worker?

 Encourage employee input

 One of the ways of promoting employee engagement is boosting their morale with rewards and recognition.
 However, as a frontline manager, it is important to understand what motivates their employees and offer incentives accordingly.
-This is to ensure that the move is not counter-productive and prevent the organization from spending without necessarily achieving the desired results.
+This is to ensure that the move is not counter-productive and prevents the organization from spending without necessarily achieving the desired results.

 Promote a positive work-life balance